 The materials making these mobiles are exquisitely simple – wire, fishing line, paper mache, paint.

-One touch of one hummingbird and all of them are flying, fearless in space, reminding me of hummingbirds in the Costa Rican Monteverde Rain Forest, reminding me of a hummingbird in South Fork, Colorado, reminding me of hummingbird’s gravitating to a feeder on brother Alan’s front porch in Palo Duro Canyon.
+One touch of one hummingbird and all of them are flying, fearless in space, reminding me of hummingbirds in the Costa Rican Monteverde Rain Forest, reminding me of a hummingbird in South Fork, Colorado, reminding me of hummingbird’s gravitating to a feeder on brother Alan’s back porch overlooking Palo Duro Canyon, Texas.

-The hummingbird’s all dance in the air, in a circle, set in motion by a little tap by my right hand forefinger.
+These hand made hummingbird’s in a Santo Domingo art gallery all dance in front of me in the air, in an orbiting circle, set in motion by a little tap by my right hand forefinger.

-Setting things in motion is what us humans do, instinctively.
+Setting things in motion is what us humans do, instinctively, all the time.

-My right forefinger, on my laptop mouse, starts this video in motion too, with a slight gentle tap.
+My right forefinger, on my laptop mouse, starts this post’s video in motion too, with a slight gentle left click..

 There is art everywhere on Calle Conti, leaning against walls in pedestrian walkways, stacked deep in little shops along with Dominican Republic baseball caps and knick knacks.
 The canvases are small, medium, and large, but all seem to have been painted by the same pair of hands.